dazuma/toys/toys-core/docs/guide.md

 Each of the actual parameters is covered in detail in the documentation for {Toys::CLI#initialize}.
 The configuration of a CLI cannot be changed once the CLI is constructed.
-If you need to a CLI with a modified configuration, use {Toys::CLI#child}.
+If you need a CLI with modified configuration, use {Toys::CLI#child}, which creates a _copy_ of the CLI with any modifications you request.

 ## Defining functionality